nubank/matcher-combinators/README.md

 ### `clojure.test`

-Require the `matcher-combinators.test` namespace, which will extend `clojure.test`'s `is` macro to accept the `match?` directive.
-The first argument to `match?` should be the matcher-combinator represented the expected value, and the second argument should be the actual value being checked.
+Require the `matcher-combinators.test` namespace, which will extend `clojure.test`'s `is` macro to accept the `match?` and `thrown-match?` directives.

+ - `match?`: The first argument should be the matcher-combinator represented the expected value, and the second argument should be the expression being checked.
+ - `thrown-match?`: The first argument should be a throwable subclass, the second a matcher-combinators, and the third the expression being checked.

 For example: